grezniczek/redcap_easy_imagemap/README.md

-# redcap_imagemap
+# Easy Imagemap

-A REDCap external module
+A REDCap external module that converts images in descriptive fields into clickable image maps